pauliwag/SYSC3110/README.md

 - refactored/de-smelled entire model
 - de-centralized ActionProcessor logic; maximized abstraction, delegation and extensibility
 - added various failsafes
-- added/modified test classes to match changes relative to iteration 3
+- created/updated test classes in accordance with the new architecture
 - zombie health and speed, peashooter damage, and sunpoint accumulation were tuned in order to promote balance
 - turn undo/redo features were implemented via serialization